danielnehrig/nvim/Readme.md

 - gopls
 - sumneko-lua
 - jdtls
-- etc... check lsp config for more info
+- etc... check lsp config for more info or the package install python script

-_DAP:_

-- Some Adapters can be installed with Dap install
-- Java Adapter has to be installed manually

 </details>